July 3, 2025

 ERIC for Medicaid

-While there are a number of policies in the package that raise serious concerns – including over $1 trillion total cuts to healthcare programs with $700 billion worth of detrimental cuts to federal Medicaid funding alone – our team at Responsive Gov wants to highlight a critical addition that we suggested to electeds last month: language mandating the establishment of a new federal system that would streamline list maintenance for Medicaid enrollment (Section 44103).
+There are a number of policies in the package that raise serious concerns – including slashing nearly one trillion dollars in Medicaid funding over the next decade, the largest Medicaid cut to states in history.
+However, the team at Responsive Gov wants to highlight a critical provision included in the bill that was added by the House based on Responsive Gov’s suggestion to federal lawmakers in April: Language mandating the establishment of a new federal system that would streamline list maintenance for Medicaid enrollment (Section 71103).
 The proposed system would mirror an existing, highly effective system used by a group of states to keep voter rolls up to date, the Electronic Registration Information Center (ERIC).

 Creating a similar, secure data-sharing system for Medicaid would be a gamechanger for the nation’s largest health insurance program.
-As the federal government undertakes sweeping budget cuts and a number of other DOGE-led initiatives in the name of government effectiveness, the HBC’s proposed Medicaid enrollment system presents an actual opportunity to reduce wasteful duplicate enrollments, boost efficiency, and save billions of tax dollars.
+As the federal government undertakes sweeping budget cuts and a number of other initiatives in the name of government effectiveness, the proposed Medicaid solution to address accidental duplicate enrollments presents an actual opportunity to significantly improve list accuracy, and save billions of tax dollars.

 How would the system work?